When it comes to garden perennials, mixing colors are beautiful in your landscaping theme.

 For Shady spots, it's nice to put in groundcovers where little else will grow also.
-English Ivy and Vinca Minor both are excellent vine plants and both love shade.
-They can tolerate some sunlight but they thrive in shady spots as well.
-Vinca Minor which is also call Periwinkl and Myrtle blooms in the early spring season with a delicate lavander bloom.
-These evergreen groundcovers stays green year long too.
-With It's many advantages, it's no wonder the Vinca Monor perennial vine is such a great seller.
+English Ivy and Vinca Minor are both excellent vine plants, and both love the shade.
+They can tolerate some sunlight, but they thrive in shady spots as well.
+Vinca Minor, also called Periwinkle and Myrtle, blooms in the early spring season with a delicate lavender bloom.
+These evergreen groundcovers stay green year long too.
+With Its many advantages, it's no wonder the Vinca Minor perennial vine is such a great seller.

 Do you have a hillside or erosion of the soil on a steep bank?
 When planted in the thick, dense cluster (1/2 foot apart), groundcovers and vines will stop the soil from eroding from the bank.
 They are also great for lower maintenance areas like the hillsides, where it's a talk just to weed eat.
 They will grow in thick clusters prohibiting weeds and other small plants from coming up, so little maintenance is needed where you plant these vines close together.

 Source of Information on Color Mixing for Beautiful Results in your Garden